Geological Hazards – Observations, Measurements, Modeling

 • measurement and quantification (geophysics)

-The Master's degree is based on top-level research carried out at the Géosciences Montpellier laboratory (and associated R&D laboratories), as well as on technical developments and applications in partner companies and organizations.
+The master's program draws on high-level research conducted at the Montpellier Geosciences Laboratory (and associated R&D laboratories) as well as technical developments and applications in partner companies and organizations.

 Read more